spryker/spryker-shop-core/Bundles/ProductSearchWidget/src/SprykerShop/Yves/ProductSearchWidget/Theme/default/components/molecules/product-search-item/README.md

-Displays product concrete search item based on the molecule('product-item-list') without displaying rating and submit form button.
+Displays product concrete search item based on the molecule('product-item-list') without displaying the rating and the "Submit" form button.